FirasGit/chest_radiography_ai_vs_hi/README.md

-This repository contains the code for our paper: Artificial versus Human Intelligence – Superior Diagnostic Accuracy of Deep Learning versus Radiologists in the Assessment of Bedside Chest Radiographs
+This repository contains the code for our paper: Artificial Intelligence for Clinical Interpretation of Bedside Chest Radiographs

 ## Installation
 To clone this repository please run